 Finding the best budget monitor can be challenging.
-For a graphic designer, the monitor plays an essential role in creating great animations and logos.
+For a graphic designer, the monitor is essential in creating great animations and logos.

-But if you want a good budget monitor has excellent color accuracy and viewing angles so far.
+But if you want a good budget monitor, it has excellent color accuracy and viewing angles.

 If you want to be a content creator and find a good monitor for your work, look at our list of the best budget monitors.